 We want to be transparent, which is why we display information about companies on Trustpilot that we feel is relevant for people reading reviews.
-This includes how each company is using our platform.

-Collecting reviews can lead to a higher star rating & TrustScore
+Asking for reviews can lead to a higher star rating & TrustScore

 When companies claim their profile and actively invite their customers to write reviews, they engage people who otherwise may not have bothered to provide feedback.
 We often see that inviting people entices many satisfied customers to express their opinions when they otherwise wouldn’t have done so.